-In office, we have access to an array of therapies to help your spine heal.
+In office, we have access to a number of therapies to assist your spine in healing.
 Depending on your condition, one or more of the following may be recommended:

 Cryotherapy (Cold Therapy)

 Purpose: Cold therapy stimulates vasoconstriction, the narrowing of blood vessels to slow down blood circulation in an area.